christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.3 =
+* Added: Ability to custom sort book grids (choose Select Books and Group By None and Sort By Custom)
+* Added: Quick/Bulk Edit fields to update publisher, release date, series order, subtitle, and Goodreads link
+* Added: Ability to add website for Cover Artists, Editors, and Illustrators (WordPress 4.4+ required)

 = 3.2.1 =
 * Fixed: Bugs in extension licensing support